Create your first function using Visual Studio

 Function, you're required to present the function key in requests to access your function endpoint.

-Select OK to create the function project and HTTP-triggered function.
+Select Create to create the function project and HTTP-triggered function.

 Now that you've created your function project and an HTTP-triggered function, you can test it on your local computer.

-To test your function, press F5.
-If prompted, accept the request from Visual Studio to download and install Azure Functions Core (CLI) tools.
-You may also need to enable a firewall exception so that the tools can handle HTTP requests.
+To run your function, press F5.
+You may need to enable a firewall exception so that the tools can handle HTTP requests.
 Authorization levels are never enforced when running locally.

 Copy the URL of your function from the Azure Functions runtime output.